Ph.D. in Nursing

 Our faculty members are the backbone of the College of Nursing.
 They connect with other professional nurses - both nationally and internationally - to stay at the forefront of nursing practice.
 They actively conduct research at Seton Hall, all while working with students to help them reach their full potential.

 Seton Hall University's College of Nursing has a mission to educate practitioners of nursing - from baccalaureate-prepared generalists to advanced practitioners - who aspire to be innovators and leaders in the nursing profession.
-Established in 1937, the College offered New Jersey’s first baccalaureate nursing program and is CCNE-accredited through June 2019.
-It established its graduate program in 1975, its Ph.D. program in 2006 and its Doctor of Nursing Practice program in 2009.
+The college established its graduate program in 1975, its Ph.D. program in 2006 and its Doctor of Nursing Practice program in 2009.
 U.S. News & World Report ranks the College's graduate nursing programs among the top nursing programs nationwide.